Pertemps Final Handicap Predictions, Betting Tips & Odds (Cheltenham 2022 - DAY 3)

 PERTEMPS FINAL HANDICAP TRENDS

-- The last 6 winners were Irish trained
+- 7 of the last 9 winners were Irish trained

-- 2 of the last 8 winners were top weight
+- Only 2 of the last 10 winners were top weight

 PERTEMPS FINAL HANDICAP PREDICTIONS